tidyverse/tidyverse.org/content/articles/2018-10-dplyr-0-8-0-release-candidate.markdown

 The scoped (or colwise) verbs are the set of verbs with `_at`, `_if` and `_all` suffixes.
-These verbs apply a certain behaviour (for instance, a mutating or summarising operation) to a given selection of column.
+These verbs apply a certain behaviour (for instance, a mutating or summarising operation) to a given selection of columns.
 This release of dplyr improves the consistency of the syntax and the behaviour with grouped tibbles.

 ## A purrr-like syntax for passing functions